-Academic workships are offered to service area high school students who have a composite score of 22 or above on the American College Test and will be graduating in the upper twenty-five percent of their class with a minimum high school average of 2.9 or the equivalent.
-The applicant must be a resident of Tennessee and plan to enroll as a full-time student.
-The award covers the maintenance fees and include a work obligation of 75 hours per semester.
+Academic workships are offered to high school students who have a composite score of 22 or above on the American College Test and will be graduating in the upper twenty-five percent of their class with a minimum high school average of 2.9 or the equivalent.
+The applicant must plan to enroll as a full-time student.
+The award (for four semesters only) covers the maintenance fees and includes a work obligation of 75 hours per semester.
 Awards of these workships are made on a semester basis.
 Renewal of the workship shall require a minimum semester grade-point average of 2.5.
 The workship can be used during the fall and spring terms only.
 Applications are available in the high school counseling office.